AmeryGration/pymimic/docs/source/tutorials/validation.rst

 The standardized LOO residuals are small and randomly distributed.
 When plotted against their true values, the predictions lie around the diagonal.
-The root LOOCV score :math:`\sqrt{R^{2}} = 22.4`, which is small compared to the mean sample value of :math:`54.3`.
 So we say, in this case, that the predictor has passed validation, and that we may trust the fitted curve and its associated prediction interval.